bbopar/discord-token-tracker/README.md

 # Discord Token Tracker

-A Node.js application that tracks token mentions and updates from a Discord channel, specifically designed to monitor cryptocurrency token discussions and price movements.
+A Node.js application that tracks token mentions and updates from a Discord channel, specifically designed to monitor cryptocurrency token discussions, price movements, and performance metrics using the Birdeye API.

 ## Features

-- Real-time monitoring of Discord messages for token mentions
+- Real-time monitoring of Discord messages for token mentions and updates
-- Automatic tracking of token price updates and market cap changes
+- Automatic tracking of token price updates, market cap changes, and liquidity metrics
-- First mention detection for new tokens
+- First mention detection and attribution for new tokens
+- Token performance analysis using Birdeye API integration
+- Comprehensive token security assessment
-- Periodic data synchronization
+- Multiple periodic data synchronization jobs
 - REST API endpoints for status monitoring
 - Persistent data storage using JSON files
 - Configurable scheduling using cron jobs
+- Rate limit handling and retry mechanisms

 ## Prerequisites